haubelerche/ECOMMERCE-SCRAPER/README.md

-# Tiki Product Scraper
+# Ecommerce Scraper

-Tiki Product Scraper is the backend service for collecting, cleaning, storing, and analyzing product reviews scraped from e-commerce marketplaces (initial focus: Tiki).
+Ecommerce Scraper is the backend service for collecting, cleaning, storing, and analyzing product reviews scraped from e-commerce marketplaces (initial focus: Tiki).
 The backend provides scraping utilities, data normalization, storage via Supabase, and AI/NLP helpers to generate summaries or run natural-language queries against the data.

 Purpose

 General purpose

-The Tiki Product Scraper project aims to provide richer, multi-perspective product reviews built from real user feedback.
+The Ecommerce Scraper project aims to provide richer, multi-perspective product reviews built from real user feedback.
 The system helps:

 - Consumers: get a broader view of a product before purchase through aggregated reviews and AI-generated summaries.
 - Businesses: extract customer insights to identify strengths and weaknesses, and inform product or UX improvements.